-This document covers some of the changes that are being introduced; please take time to read through it to see if you will be affected.
+This document covers some of the changes that have been introduced; please take time to read through it to see if you will be affected.

 welfare web document.pdf

 Housing Benefit helps people on a low income pay all or part of their rent.

 Anyone who has to pay rent to live in their home can make a claim.
 This applies if you pay rent to

 It even applies if you are living in a